crypticCaroline/puppyplaymates/README.md

 * Keep a track of previous walks in another section of the profile page
 * Pagination for comments
 * Add a data store for all comments that are posted for safeguarding purposes.
 If a user deletes or edits their comments, they will be stored on the database in a separate collection along with their username, time stamp, email address.
 This would be for the purpose of safeguarding so if the comments violate the safe spaces policy, then action can be taken against the user.
-* Add all deleted accounts/emails to a separate nonuser visible collection - this would give the ability to ban certain users/email addresses if policies were violated.
 * Continue working on the profanity checker

 ***